 Score Possible Score Rating Definition

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to requirements regarding English Learners (ELs), including but not limited to: Equitable access and opportunity to enroll Required policies related to the service of EL students Compliance with native language communication requirements Proper steps for identification of students in need of EL services Appropriate and equitable delivery of services of identified students Exiting of students from EL services Ongoing monitoring of exiting students
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to requirements regarding English Learners (ELs), including but not limited to: Equitable access and opportunity to enroll Required policies related to the service of EL students Compliance with native language communication requirements Proper steps for identification of students in need of EL services Appropriate and equitable delivery of services of identified students Appropriate accommodations on assessments Exiting of students from EL services Ongoing monitoring of exiting students On-time submission and completion of the corrective action plan, if applicable

 0 Does Not Meet Standard

-1. Is the school protecting the rights of English Learner (EL) students?
+4. Is the school protecting the rights of English Learner (EL) students?